-This contract would assist in the implementation of the following goals, objectives and initiatives in the SFMTA Strategic Plan:
+This contract will fulfill the following goals and objectives of the SFMTA Strategic Plan:

-Goal 1:Create a safer transportation experience for everyone.
+- Goal 1: Create a safer transportation experience for everyone.

-Objective 1.2 Improve workplace safety and security.
+Objective 1.2 Improve workplace safety and security. - Goal 3: Improve the environment and quality of life in San Francisco.

-Goal 4:Create a workplace that delivers outstanding service.
+Objective 3.5 Reduce capital and operating structural deficits. - Goal 4: Create a Workplace that delivers outstanding service.